 So what does it mean to do it right?
 In this guide, I’m going to share 16 proven strategies that will help you to plan out and execute a profitable holiday strategy.
 This includes:

-- General holiday sale best practices to give you an edge over your competitors and maximize your results.
+- General holiday sale best practices to keep you on track.

 - Channel-specific strategies for holiday campaigns (paid and unpaid) with pro tips for each.

 Read on so you can get a leg up on your competitors and gift yourself with ROI numbers to be (as) excited (as the kid above) about.

 Before we dive into specific tactics and campaigns to run, let's first cover some general guidelines that will help you stand out above your competitors and boost the success of your efforts.

 1. Get your preparations right